International Women's Day: Fantastic Firsts For Singapore Women

 2004: Singapore’s first swimmer to take part in the Paralympics

 Theresa Goh was the first swimmer to represent Singapore at the Paralympics when she participated in the 2004 Athens Games.
-Most recently, the advocate for disability sports and Singapore's most bemedalled para-athlete played the role of Chef de Mission for the Bahrain 2021 Asian Youth Para Games.
+And the advocate for disability sports and Singapore's most bemedalled para-athlete played the role of Chef de Mission for the Bahrain 2021 Asian Youth Para Games.
 (A chef de mission is a person in charge of a national team at an international sports event.)

 2008: Singapore’s first gold at Paralympics